aws-samples/disaster-recovery-workshop/workshop/content/intro/disaster-recovery/_index.en.md

 {{% /notice%}}

 Strategies can be defined at different levels of your architecture, such as software components, hardware, networks, availability zones, etc. *Multi-Region*, you should choose one of the following strategies.
-They are listed in increasing order of complexity, and descending of RTO and RPO.
+They are listed in increasing order of complexity and descending of RTO and RPO.

 ![Disaster Recovery Strategies](/images/dr-multi-region.png)